aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/sxc-to-xlsm/_index.md

 {{% blocks/products/pf/agp/content h2="Convert SXC to XLSM Using Python" %}}

+How to convert SXC to XLSM?
 With Aspose.Cells for Python library, you can easily convert SXC to XLSM programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells-python/) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save SXC to XLSM in Python Online for Free" %}}

+The following example demonstrates how to convert SXC to XLSM in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert SXC to XLSM.
+Upload your SXC file, then simply save it as XLSM file.
+For both SXC reading and XLSM writing you can use fully qualified filenames.
+The output XLSM content and formatting will be identical to the original SXC document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert SXC to XLSM Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="sxc" outformat="xlsm" IsLandingPage="true" language="pythonnet" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert SXC to XLSM via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert SXC to XLSM in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load SXC file with an instance of Workbook
+1. Convert SXC to XLSM by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert SXC to XLSM" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via NET" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via NET in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#windows)
+1. Install Aspose.Cells for Python via NET in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#linux)
+1. Install Aspose.Cells for Python via NET in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}